thehambeard/CinematicUnityExplorer-WOTR/README.md

 * [yukieiji](https://github.com/yukieiji/) for their awesome work on mainting [their fork](https://github.com/yukieiji/UnityExplorer) of UnityExplorer giving support to new versions of the engine.
 * [ManlyMarco](https://github.com/ManlyMarco) for [Runtime Unity Editor](https://github.com/ManlyMarco/RuntimeUnityEditor) \[[license](THIRDPARTY_LICENSES.md#runtimeunityeditor-license)\], the ScriptEvaluator from RUE's REPL console was used as the base for UnityExplorer's C# console.
 * [Geoffrey Horsington](https://github.com/ghorsington) for [mcs-unity](https://github.com/sinai-dev/mcs-unity) \[no license\], used as the `Mono.CSharp` reference for the C# Console.

+# Crediting

+Even tho it's not necessary, if you happen to use this mod in the marketing campaign of a game and find it useful please consider including it in the credits!

 # Support